lvgarcia116/School_District_Analysis/README.md

 ![image](https://user-images.githubusercontent.com/86024512/126885214-d3372bef-ec5a-4e3d-84be-74a5d49ddbb6.png)

 This chart does not show a difference in school type upon removing 9th grade math and reading scores at Thomas High School.

-Overall, there was not a large difference in average math & reading scores, percentage passing math, percentage passing reading, and overall percentage after remoivng 9th grade reading and math grades at Thomas High School.